PDF Scaling Factor¶

 By default, the scaling factor is always set to 0.
 When you are experiencing this scaling issue, you must adjust the scaling factor to a new value.

 In this example, the scaling factor is adjusted to 3.9.
-This PDF is now lining up.
-See image below:
+You can see that the data in the PDF is now aligned.
+See the image below:

 This concludes using the Scaling Factor option in Astera ReportMiner.